opencv/opencv/modules/features2d/doc/object_categorization.rst

 .. index:: BOWTrainer::add

-cv::BOWTrainer::add
+BOWTrainer::add
 ------------------- ````
-.. cfunction:: void BOWTrainer::add( const Mat\& descriptors )
+.. c:function:: void BOWTrainer::add( const Mat\& descriptors )

     Add descriptors to training set.
 The training set will be clustered using clustermethod to construct vocabulary.